Intel Core i5-12400 vs AMD Ryzen 5 5600X Face-Off: The Gaming Value Showdown

 Naturally, moving over to 1440p pushes the bottleneck to the GPU, so the difference between the chips shrinks tremendously.
 Gamers with lower-resolution panels with high refresh rates will benefit more from Alder Lake's faster frame rates.
 Flipping through the 99th percentile charts shows larger deltas between the chips, but Windows 11 seems to suffer from more framerate variability than Windows 10.

 The AMD vs Intel gaming competition is closer now, with some games favoring one architecture over the other.
 As such, it's best to make an informed decision based on the types of games that you play frequently.
 Be sure to check out the individual tests in the above album.
-In either case, Intel holds the lead.
+It's noteworthy that the synthetic benchmarks (Futuremark suite and chess benchmarks) don't tend to translate well to real-world gaming, but they do show us the raw amount of compute power exposed to game engines.

 Winner: Intel